 Cocoa butter is a key ingredient in the making of chocolate since it is responsible for its texture, palatability, and shine, as well as its characteristic snap.
 In this article, you’ll learn all about cocoa butter and how to liquefy it at home.
 Cocoa butter is a vegetable oil that is solid at room temperature.
 It is part of a class of fats called lipids which are comprised of saturated and monounsaturated fatty acids.
+Cocoa butter has an unusual property where it can crystalize or connect to itself in six different ways, called polymorphs.
 Is easily recognized by its ivory color.
 Most of the time, it is in a solid state, in the form of a block or chipped into smaller pieces.

 How cocoa butter is made